Web-Stach-LLP/Angular-Interview/README.md

 # Angular Interview Questions & Answers

-> Click :star:if you like the project.
-Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.

----

-## Downloading PDF/Epub formats

-You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/angular-interview-questions/actions).

-### Table of Contents
-#
-#
-#
-#
-#
-#
-#
-#
-#
 1. What is Angular Framework?

     Angular is a **TypeScript-based open-source** front-end platform that makes it easy to build applications with in web/mobile/desktop.
 The major features of this framework such as declarative templates, dependency injection, end to end tooling, and many more other features are used to ease the development.